Mark O. Hatfield United States Courthouse

 Attorneys admitted pro hac vice and their Oregon counsel should read and be familiar with the court's Local Rules, and with "The Integral Role of Local Counsel in the District of Oregon," Federal Bar Association, Oregon Chapter newsletter, Summer 2013.

-Any parties interested in scheduling a settlement conference with Judge You may contact Ms. Hunt directly at .
+Any parties interested in scheduling a settlement conference with Judge You may contact Judge You's courtroom deputy directly at the e-mail address above.
 Judge You does not require a written settlement conference memorandum, and prefers to speak confidentially by telephone with each parties’ counsel prior to the settlement conference date.
 Absent exceptional circumstances, settlement conferences are scheduled for a half day.

 Pursuant to LR 83-14, wireless communication devices must be placed in silent mode while in the courthouse.
 Recording devices may not be used at anytime in the courthouse or in any court proceedings conducted remotely using telephone conferencing, video conferencing, or any other form of electronic communication.